SHAREHOLDERS AGREEMENT

 RESERVED MATTERS (SUPERMAJORITY)

 The following matters shall require the prior written approval of Shareholders holding at least 75% of the total issued voting shares (or such other supermajority as may be specified), in addition to any requirements of the Corporations Act 2001: (a) any amendment to the Company's constitution; (b) any issue of new shares or grant of options over shares (s.
 254A); (c) any variation of class rights (s.
-246B); (d) any acquisition or disposal of assets exceeding 10,000.00 AUD; (e) any incurrence of debt exceeding 50,000.00 AUD; (f) any material change to the nature of the Company's business; (g) appointment or removal of the CEO or CFO; (h) entry into any related-party transaction; (i) any merger, demerger, or joint venture; or (j) any distribution or dividend payment.
+246B); (d) any acquisition or disposal of assets exceeding 10,000.00 AUD; (e) any incurrence of debt exceeding 50,000.00 AUD; (f) any material change to the nature of the Company's business; (g) appointment or removal of the CEO or CFO; (h) entry into any related-party transaction (regulated under Chapter 2E for public companies and as a fiduciary duty for proprietary companies); (i) any merger, demerger, or joint venture; or (j) any distribution or dividend payment.
 These reserved matters shall not be undertaken without the requisite Shareholder approval, regardless of any board resolution to the contrary.

 Dividends shall be declared and paid at the discretion of the board, subject to the solvency requirements of Corporations Act 2001 s.
 254T.
 Dividends on shares of the same class shall be paid in proportion to the number of shares held.
 No dividend shall be paid unless the Company is solvent and able to pay all its debts as they fall due.
 Dividends shall be declared in accordance with the Corporations Act 2001 s.
 254T and any applicable ASIC regulatory guidance.